Caption Contest #5

 These folks have got some good microphone pick-ups on their telephones.
 We heard honking, sirens, closing doors, throat-clearings and a lilting little Irish jig on lute and guitar.
 This is true.
 “Break out the Guiness,” one coworker said.
 If only.

 At least one person held a handset up to their head.
-We know, because he or she breathed into the mouthpiece for the entire 72 minute phone call.
+We know, because he or she . . .

 As anybody reading this has almost certainly already heard, yesterday saw the largest act of gun violence in modern U.S. history.